-4.3 Potential Systemic Risk under Stress Scenarios
+4.3 Potential systemic risk under stress scenarios

-An important lesson from the credit risk transfer (CRT) market, which is much more developed, is that the transfer of risk may lead to undesired and unforeseen consequences.
-In the case of CRT markets, a proliferation of complex products resulted in the buildup of concentrated leveraged positions, much of them held by investors who did not fully appreciate the higher-risk nature of these products (Joint Forum, 2008).
+An important lesson from the CRT market, which is much more developed, is that the transfer of risk may lead to undesired and unforeseen consequences.
+In the case of CRT markets, a proliferation of complex products resulted in the build-up of concentrated leveraged positions, many of them held by investors who did not fully appreciate the higher-risk nature of these products (Joint Forum (2008)).
 Furthermore, some forms of credit risk transfer, particularly those customised to investor preferences, lacked transparency in relation to what was being transferred and to whom, and markets turned illiquid under stress, which also made reliable valuation difficult.